dokku/dokku/docs/checks-examples.md

 ## Example: Successful Rails Deployment

-In this example, a rails applicaiton is successfully deployed to dokku.
+In this example, a Rails application is successfully deployed to dokku.
 The initial round of checks fails while the server is starting, but once it starts they succeed and the deployment is successful. `ATTEMPTS` is set to 6, but the third attempt succeeds.

 ### CHECKS file